JM-34771765/ICT171-Minecraft-Server/EnshroudedInstructions.md

 ```
 This will run the setup script.

+You may need to add details for a new user 'enshrouded' created by the script.
+Fill these out however you want, but be sure to remember important details such as the password.

 You will need to agree to Valve's Steam License Agreement, which displays during the configuration of SteamCMD.

 <hr>